Internet multistakeholder governance

 The general principle of participation in decision-making that impacts on the lives of individuals has been part of the Internet from its outset, accounting for much of its success.
 It recognizes the value of multistakeholder participation, incorporating users and a user-centric perspective as well as all other actors critical to developing, using and governing the Internet across a range of levels.
 The other principles are enriched by the multistakeholder participation principle, because it states that everyone should have a stake in the future of the Internet.

-It is possible to define a number of broad categories of stakeholders in the Internet, with subgroups as well: State, businesses and industries, non-governmental actors, civil society, international governmental organization, research actors, individuals, and others.
+It is possible to define a number of broad categories of stakeholders in the Internet, with subgroups as well: states, businesses and industries, NGOs, civil society, international governmental organization, research actors, individuals, and others.
 Each of these categories has more or less unique stakes in the future of the Internet, but there are also areas of great overlap and interdependence.
 For instance, some NGOs, are likely to prioritize the promotion of human rights; meanwhile parliaments are primary actors in defining laws to protect these rights.
-Still other stakeholders are key to shaping rights online, such as search engine providers, and Internet Service Providers (ISPs).
+Still other stakeholders are key to shaping rights online, such as search engine providers, and Internet service providers (ISPs).
 Individuals also have particular roles to play in respecting, promoting and protecting rights.

 Internet governance

 Internet governance

 Internet governance is the development and application of shared principles, norms, rules, decision-making procedures and programs that shape the evolution and use of the Internet.
 Internet governance should not be confused with e-governance, which refers to governments' use of technology to carry out their governing duties.
-Although, the argument can be made that Internet governance 'as a unitary regime may in fact be an impossibility', a broader conceptualization of governance recognizes both the entirety and the diversity of governance activities that steer the “ship”.
+Although, the argument can be made that Internet governance 'as a unitary regime may in fact be an impossibility', a broader conceptualization of governance recognizes both the entirety and the diversity of governance activities that steer the "ship".

 The Tunis Agenda for the Information Society, defines Internet governance as: "the development and application by governments, the private sector and civil society, in their respective roles, of shared principles, norms, rules, decision-making procedures, and programmes that shape the evolution and use of the Internet."